microconfig/microconfig/README.md

 Microconfig can detect the format based on separators (if a config file has extension neither *.yaml nor *.properties).
 If you use `:` key-value separator, Microconfig will handle it like *.yaml (`=` for *.properties).

 # Intellij IDEA plugin
 To make configuration management a little bit easier you can use Microconfig Intellij IDEA plugin.
-The plugin can navigate to #include and placeholders' sources, show hints with resolved placeholders, build configs from IDE.
+The plugin can navigate to #include and placeholders' sources, show hints with resolved placeholders, and build configs from IDE.

 See the documentation here: https://github.com/microconfig/microconfig-idea-plugin